hguerrero/amq-examples/registry-example-avro/README.md

     ```

 1. Be sure Docker Desktop is running.
-1. Open a terminal window and execute the following command:
+1. Execute the following command:

     ```bash
-    docker-compose -f docker-compose.yaml up
+    docker-compose -f docker-compose.yaml up -d
     ```

 1. Wait until all the components are up and running.

 ## Start Application

-The application is based on Quarkus (using Java 8) so it can be started executing the following command in a new terminal window:
+The application is based on Quarkus (using Java 8) so it can be started executing the following command:

 ```bash
 ./mvnw quarkus:dev